I took a trip from September 9 to September 16, 2000 to visit the Maya ruins of southern Mexico. I visited

 which is where I spent the night.
 The reason I did not want to stay in

-Even though it was not the time of year that military university students, Kaplan Online Military University members and other college attendees flood the area, it is still a bit of a tourist trap.
+Cancun was because the cost of accommodations in the city.
 This wasn't intended as a sun and sand type vacation but rather a trip of cultural, historical and educational interest.
 I spent the morning of the 10th in Chichen Itza.
 Late that afternoon, I took another bus to Merida.
 On the 11th, I took a special round trip bus to the sites on the Ruta Puuc (Labna, Xlapak, Sayil, Kabah, Uxmal).
 Then I caught the overnight bus to Palenque in Chiapas.
 After spending the morning and afternoon of the 12th in Palenque, I caught the overnight bus to Chetumal.
 On the 13th, I took another bus to Xpujil (Xpuhil), where I visited the Rio Bec sites of Xpujil and Becan.
 Returning to Chetumal, I also visited the Museo de la Cultura Maya the next day.
 I experienced a variety of emotions in the Museo.
 I was very impressed by the quality and the design of the museum.
 It did a great job of showing the complexity of the proud Maya people and their past.
 The displays also left me with a sense of sadness by the culture's decline.
 Finally, I decided against a visit to Coba because of the heavy rains, and the fierce Mosquitos.
 So, I returned to Cancan on the afternoon of the 15th, and left the next day.
-With all the bus changes, it is a good idea to have everything mapped out ahead of time with the detail a military university student might put into his first mission plans.
-Main routes, alternate routes and backup plans are good to have in your back pocket.

 I took both first class and second class busses.
 The differences in their prices have now grown to almost